Panic Attacks in Children: What to Do and What to Avoid

-Panic attacks in children involve sudden episodes of intense fear with physical symptoms like racing heart, shortness of breath, and overwhelming terror.
+Panic attacks in children involve sudden episodes of intense fear with physical symptoms.
+Common symptoms include a fast heartbeat, shortness of breath, shaking or trembling, and overwhelming terror.

-As a parent, your natural response might be to rush in with reassurance or even show your own worry.
+As a parent, your natural response might be to rush in to protect your child from the situation or even show your own worry.
 But these reactions can sometimes make things worse.

 What Happens During a Child’s Panic Attack?